 This is the approach many wall street analysts take, primarily because it's difficult to predict when a company has "net borrowings" in the future.

-Technically, you should add back any "net borrowings," or money borrowed for financing activities in a business (found under the financing activities in the cash flow statement).
+However, it's in good practice to add back any "net borrowings," or money borrowed for financing activities in a business (found under the financing activities in the cash flow statement).
+This is simply the difference between the total debt issued and the total debt paid over a period.
 In Intel's case, this line item is called "Net Issuance of Debt."
-It's also the difference between the total debt issued and the total debt paid over a period.

-FCF = (Cash flow from operations - CapEx) + Net borrowings
+FCF = (Cash flow from operations - Capital expenditures (CapEx)) + Net borrowings

 You would add net borrowings to account for any debt the company took out.
 Sometimes, this can change the FCF figure significantly.